iusztinpaul/energy-forecasting/batch-prediction-pipeline/README.md

 **NOTE:** Make sure that your private PyPi server is running.
 Check the [Usage section](https://github.com/iusztinpaul/energy-forecasting#the-pipeline) if it isn't.

+Build & publish the `training-pipeline` to your private PyPi server:
 ```shell
 cd training-pipeline
 poetry build